xStanlee/CS50-WebSerie/README.md

 URL : https://nowaapka1.herokuapp.com/

     Usage:
     Go to register page.
 Make your own account.
 Log in to the browser part and check for a book.
+    You can use example logs:

+    login: Example
+    password: example12

     Go to the bookpage by clicking on view book btn. and your review of a book go into dicussion with other users.
     You can search book by using only Author name or only ISBN( id ) or using partial name of book.